xiaogit00/cheatsheets/machineLearning.md

 This is pretty powerful - it allows you to quickly see the similarities between certain samples just by counting the length of sth.

+### Discretization
+Putting continuous values into bins - very useful when combined with one hot encoding - making our model more expressive.

+For instance, age bins.

+The theory of discretization + one hot encoding is this: you have age column with values ranging 28 to 89.
+You want to put them into 5 bins.
+If you just discretize, the values will be 1, 2, 3, 4, 5 for the column.
+If you combine OHE, it'll be [0, 0, 0, 1, 0] for one of them.